monsterandy/SEED-Lab-CloudLab-Setup/README.md

   ```

 - **Note:** This shell script will download and install all the software needed for
-  the SEED labs.
-The whole process will take a few minutes.
-Please
+  the SEED labs. **The whole process will take around 20 minutes.
+  Do not put your computer into sleep or disconnect the SSH session.** Please
   don't leave, because you will be asked twice to make choices:

   - During the installation of `xfce4`, you will be asked to
     choose a default display manager.
 Choose `LightDM`.

+**You do NOT need to reboot the cloud VM after above steps.** Please avoid rebooting your cloud VM as this may cause issues on the CloudLab platform.

 After the script finishes, a new account called `seed` is created.
 We will use this account for all the SEED labs, instead of the default one